-CAROLA Faculty Affiliates are members of the Georgetown University faculty working on projects that relate to or complement what we do, and whose academic and policy interests overlap with ours
+CAROLA Faculty Affiliates are renowned academics, including both members of the Georgetown University faculty and global scholars.
+Our affiliates are working on projects that relate to or complement what we do, and whose academic and policy interests overlap with ours.

 Alvaro Galindo, an adjunct professor in the international arbitration program at Georgetown Law Center, is the Dean of the School of Law at Universidad de las Americas.
 He focuses his practice on arbitration, with vast experience in international litigation, particularly in disputes under investment treaties and contracts in the energy, telecommunications, and construction sectors.
 He has concentrated his activity in arbitrations involving States and state entities in Latin America.
 Additionally, he acts as an arbitrator in domestic and international proceedings.
 He is an arbitrator at the International Centre for Settlement of Investment Disputes (ICSID) and a member of the International Court of Arbitration of the International Chamber of Commerce.

 Anna Gelpern is an Anne Fleming Research Professor at Georgetown Law Center and a nonresident senior fellow at the Peter G. Peterson Institute for International Economics.
 She has published research on government debt, contracts, and regulation of financial institutions and markets.
 She has co-authored a law textbook on International Finance, and has contributed to international initiatives on financial reform and government debt.
 Professor Gelpern co-directs the Sovereign Debt Forum, a collaboration among Georgetown Law’s Institute of International Economic Law and academic institutions in the United States and Europe, dedicated to cutting edge research and capacity building in sovereign debt management.